ORCHESTRATING THOUGHT INTO THE WRITTEN WORD

-“Man you’d better let me go!”
+“Boy, you’d better let me go!”
 Her mother swung her free arm at him with every intention of knocking the mess out of him, but she lost her footing and twisted out of control instead.
-Once her right foot hit the ground she landed on a broken piece of bottle.
+Once her right foot hit the ground, she landed on a broken piece of bottle.

 “Leave my mother alone!”

 He let go of her mother’s arm and knocked Mabeline back down on the floor with one hand.
 She hit her arm on the corner of the record stand.
+The pain vibrated in her elbow and traveled up her arm.
 It hurt.
 She wanted to cry, but did not.
 She needed to be strong.

 “You alright?”
 He asked.

-Morris turned his attention from Mabeline to his friend.
-“Yeah,” Morris said, “this bitch ‘ain’t worth it.”
+Silky shirt turned his attention from Mabeline to his friend.
+“Yeah,” he said, “this bitch ain’t worth it.”
 He looked at Mabeline’s mother, straightened his silky shirt and spit on the floor next to her.

 “Mommmmy?”
 The voice came from the hallway.
-It was the soft sleepy sound of Cornelius.
-He’d been wakened by the commotion.
+It was the soft, sleepy sound of Cornelius.
+The commotion had wakened him.

 The sound of the front door slamming made both Mabeline and Cornelius jump.

 Mabeline gently directed her brother further down the hallway, closer to the bedroom— away from the wrongness that had crept its way in and awoken him from his dreams.
+She hesitated before answering.

 “Now go back to sleep and in the morning I will make you some biscuits and gravy.
 You’d like that wouldn’t you?”
-She smiled.
-She knew biscuits and gravy were his favorite.
+She smiled knowing he would love biscuits and gravy for breakfast, it was his favorite.

 “That man won’t come back will he?”